karmaniverous/stan/.stan/system/stan.todo.md

   - The cross‑thread handoff now contains only Project signature, Reasoning (short bullets), and Unpersisted tasks (short bullets).
 Startup/checklists are removed to rely on the fresh system prompt and archive in the new thread.
 - Temporary docs exclusion to reduce archive size
   - Added `docs-src/**` and `diagrams/**` to config excludes; follow‑up task captures migration to a dedicated docs package prior to removing these excludes.
+- Windows cancellation EBUSY mitigation
+  - Implemented longer bounded wait for script drain (up to 1000 ms), proactive stdin.pause(), and a 150 ms settle in the cancellation path to reduce EBUSY during temp-dir teardown on Windows.